 Client acknowledges and agrees that:

-- The fees charged by Company reflect the allocation of risk set forth in this Agreement, including the limitations and exclusions of liability
+• The fees charged by Company reflect the allocation of risk set forth in this Agreement.
+The limitations and exclusions of liability are included

-- Company would not be able to provide Services on an economically reasonable basis without these limitations
+• Services could not be provided by Company on an economical basis without these limitations

 9.5 Client's Mitigation Obligations